andrewhood125/ctf-server/README.md

 - Contants at top of class in all caps.
 - Class methods Constructors first then alphabetical.
 - Imports should be alphabatized.
+- Instance variables should be initialized only in the constructor;
+- Constants and static variables should be initialized at declaration.
+- Variables withing a category {static, instance, constants} should be alphabatized.
 License
 -------
 Copyright (c) Andrew Hood.
 All rights reserved.